That time Italian fascists exiled a bunch of gay guys to an island & accidentally created a M4M utopia

 In 1938, around 45 men (mostly from Catania) arrived on this Mediterranean island as part of Mussolini’s morally bankrupt campaign against homosexuality.
 Marked by pink triangular badges, they probably wore them with more style than any Boy Scout ever could.

-The island of San Domingo in Puglia became one of the biggest middle fingers to Italy’s leader during Mussolini’s reign.
+The island of San Domino in Puglia became one of the biggest middle fingers to Italy’s leader during Mussolini’s reign.
 It was already inhabited when the gays arrived.
 They just made it infinitely more fabulous.
 Gay-tanamo Bay, if you will.

 Now, look, I don’t want to downplay the seriousness of being labeled “degenerate”.
 It was not all shirtless dance parties and getting to express your gender as freely as one could while still being under a fascist regime.
-While those were real things that occurred on the island of San Domingo, the label led to the mass murder of millions, caused hundreds of thousands of people to flee Europe, and in the case of these queer men, brought shame and disgrace to their families which could have a real impact on their families’ social and economic realities.
+While those were real things that occurred on the island of San Domino, the label led to the mass murder of millions, caused hundreds of thousands of people to flee Europe, and in the case of these queer men, brought shame and disgrace to their families which could have a real impact on their families’ social and economic realities.

 But as far as internment goes, leave it to the gays to find ways to express queer joy in bad times.

-San Domingo is part of the Isole Tremiti, a series of islands used in the 20th century as penal internment camps.
+San Domino is part of the Isole Tremiti, a series of islands used in the 20th century as penal internment camps.
 In 1911, for example, 1300 Libyans who said “no consent” to Italian rule were rounded up and brought to Tremiti.
 So it’s unsurprising that it would be where gay guys arrived after being rounded up either.

 Mussolini couldn’t have predicted that if you sequester a bunch of homosexual men on a sparsely populated island prison they will find a way to turn it out.
 And that’s what he gets for underestimating their ability to turn the party even when resources were scarce.

-Set in the romantic Mediterranean, where the sunlight dazzles off the cerulean sea, San Domingo was a magical enclave of diversity and acceptance where gay men lived, loved, and laughed amid one of history’s bleakest periods.
+Set in the romantic Mediterranean, where the sunlight dazzles off the cerulean sea, San Domino was a magical enclave of diversity and acceptance where gay men lived, loved, and laughed amid one of history’s bleakest periods.
 It became a gay Club Med that shielded its queer residents from the pressures of existing in a heavily conservative and Catholic mainland Italy.

 Queer Alcatraz was pretty liberal as far as penal colonies went.
 Once they arrived, the men did what gay men have done from Mykonos to Fire Island and created a community.
 The guards helped greatly in this regard, as they didn’t police as hard during the day as Mussolini would’ve liked.